GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Don't blame me for the fact that competent programming will be too difficult for "the average programmer" — you must not fall into the trap of rejecting a surgical technique because it is beyond the capabilities of the barber in his shop around the corner.
+> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts